Last Updated: 2018/04/22 19:09 US Central Time

 - Never Alone (Kisima Ingitchuna) – an amazing piece of art that plays as a game, it tells you a story in the Iñupiaq tradition, with art style from their heritage mixing with a 3D style and musical score that just makes you live the tale.
 Did I mention it was amazing?

-- Transistor – same as Bastion.
+- Transistor – same as Bastion, but with an Art Deco/sci-fi virtual vibe.
 Either narrator in either game is just fun.

-- Tropico 5 – Sim City meets hilarious clichéd stereotypes in and around the Gulf of Mexico.
+- Tropico 5 – Sim City meets hilarious clichéd stereotypes in and around the Gulf of Mexico/Caribbean.
+I’m not saying it’s Cuba, but it rhymes with “Booba.”

 - Wakfu – another cute one, it’s an MMO for those times I get tired of 3D.
 I started playing after I watched the animé.